Murli0399/Java_Interview_Question/README.md

 - 209 .
 Can you give an example of functional programming?
 - 210 .
 What is a Functional Interface?
 - 210 .
 What is a stream?
 - 211 .
-Explain about streams with an example?
+Explain about streams with an example.
 - what are intermediate operations in streams?
 - 212 .
 What are terminal operations in streams?
 - 213 .
 What are method references?
 - 214 .
 What are lambda expressions?
 - 215 .
-Can you give an example of lambda expression?
+Can you give an example of a lambda expression?
 - 216 .
 Can you explain the relationship between lambda expression and functional interfaces?
 - 220 .
 Can you give examples of functional interfaces with multiple arguments?
 - 218 .
 What is a Function?